Blog

 • Exercises for BPH

-Breathing appears to be a core component of working the pelvic floor muscles, with muscles contracting during exhalation and relaxing during inhalation.[14]
+Breathing appears to be a core component of working the pelvic floor muscles, with muscles contracting during exhalation and relaxing during inhalation.
+This is a physiological pattern that can be harnessed during PFME.

 Conventional Treatment Options

-Terazosin (Hytrin): It is usually taken once daily, and the dosage may be gradually increased by a healthcare provider to achieve the desired effect.
+• Terazosin (Hytrin): It is usually taken once daily, and the dosage may be gradually increased by a healthcare provider to achieve the desired effect.
 Common side effects include dizziness, lightheadedness, and weakness, particularly when standing up quickly, due to its blood pressure-lowering effects.

 Both medications help improve urine flow and reduce BPH symptoms, significantly enhancing the quality of life for many men with an enlarged prostate.
 However, they do not reduce the size of the prostate; rather, they alleviate the symptoms associated with BPH.

-Food and Diet to Treat BPH
+Food and Diet to Manage BPH

 Diet plays a crucial role in managing BPH symptoms.
 While certain foods can help alleviate symptoms, others might exacerbate them.
 Adopting a diet that supports prostate health can be an effective complementary approach to conventional treatments.